ejhacker/vitalae_backend/DEPLOYMENT.md

 ### Backend Updates
 1. Push changes to Git
-2. Platform will auto-deploy (if configured)
+2. Render will auto-deploy
 3. Check health endpoint: `/api/health`

 ### Frontend Updates
-1. Update `config.js` if backend URL changes
-2. Deploy new version
+1. Deploy new version to your chosen platform
-3. Test user registration flow
+2. Test user registration flow
+3. Verify backend connection

 ## 📞 Support

 If you encounter issues:
-1. Check platform-specific logs
+1. Check Render logs in your dashboard
-2. Verify environment variables
-3. Test API endpoints manually
+2. Test backend endpoints manually
-4. Check CORS configuration
+3. Check CORS configuration
+4. Verify environment variables

 ## 🎯 Next Steps

-After successful deployment:
+1. **Test backend connection locally:**
+   - Open `vitalae-website/test-backend.html` in your browser
+   - Verify all tests pass

+2. **Deploy your frontend** using Vercel, Netlify, or GitHub Pages
+3. **Test the complete flow** - registration should work end-to-end
-1. Set up custom domains (optional)
+4. **Set up custom domains** (optional)
-2. Configure SSL certificates
-3. Set up monitoring and alerts
-4. Plan for database scaling
-5. Implement user authentication
+5. **Implement user authentication** (login functionality)
-6. Add data backup strategies
+6. **Add data backup strategies**
+7. **Scale database** if needed

+## 🎉 Current Status

+- ✅ **Backend**: Deployed and running on Render
+- ✅ **Configuration**: Frontend configured to connect to backend
+- ✅ **Local Testing**: Ready with test-backend.html
+- 🔄 **Frontend**: Ready for deployment
+- 🔄 **Testing**: Ready to test end-to-end functionality

+## 🧪 Local Testing

+Before deploying, test your backend connection locally:

+1. **Open `vitalae-website/test-backend.html`** in your browser
+2. **Click "Test Backend Connection"** - should show success
+3. **Click "Test Health Endpoint"** - should show backend status
+4. **Click "Test User Registration"** - should create a test user

+If all tests pass, your frontend is ready for deployment!